radiantearth/stac-spec/dataset-spec/README.md

 # STAC Dataset Spec

 [STAC Items](https://github.com/radiantearth/stac-spec/json-spec/) are focused on search within a dataset*.
 Another topic of interest is the search of datasets, instead of within a dataset.
-The Dataset Spec is an independent spec that STAC Items are *strongly recommended* to use.
+The Dataset Spec is an independent spec that STAC Items are *strongly recommended* to provide a link to a dataset definition.
 Other parties can also independently use this spec to describe datasets in a lightweight way.

-The Datasets Spec is a superset of the [Catalog Spec](../static-catalog/).
-I shares the same fields and therefore every Dataset is also a valid Catalog.
+The Datasets Spec extends the [Catalog Spec](../static-catalog/) with additional fields to describe the set of items in the catalog.
+It shares the same fields and therefore every Dataset is also a valid Catalog.
 Datasets can have both parent Catalogs and Datasets and child Items, Catalogs and Datasets.

 A Dataset can be represented in JSON format.
 Any JSON object that contains all the required fields is a valid STAC Dataset and Catalog.